Dr. Dale B. Sims, Ph.D., Fulbright Scholar, Dean

 Prof. Sergiy Saydometov, Associate Dean

-Dallas Baptist University's College of Business and Graduate School of Business are accredited:
+Dallas Baptist University's College of Business, which includes the Graduate School of Business, are accredited:

 These reports provide information about academic quality and student achievement for the College of Business and the Graduate School of Business.

-Dallas Baptist University is accredited through the Southern Association of Colleges and Schools (SACS).
-Dallas Baptist University has been re-accredited through 2018.
+Dallas Baptist University is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award associate, bachelor's, master's, and doctoral degrees.
+Dallas Baptist University has been reaccredited through 2018.

 Baptist University, through its College of Business, is